What is a Backlink in SEO?

 Where do I add the backlink for WebProjectList?

 On your homepage (index page).
 Our system checks the main page of your website.
-The link must not use rel="nofollow".
+The link must not use rel="nofollow", rel="sponsored", or rel="ugc".
 See our Backlink Resources page for HTML code and optional badges.

 Ready to get your backlink?